Bio

 Jimmy does a number of all 3 kinds of corporate / motivational events and all types can be seen under the Speaker-Corp filter.

 “Doing corporates” is something else that can attract criticism (usually from people that wouldn’t get asked to do one themselves).
 As with the innovations mentioned above – I think it’s a smart move.
 It lets you connect with people that are not necessarily your usual audience while building a network that could be a Plan B of a retirement career, should Plan A not pan out.
-They are reputation enhancing (for those that can do it).
+They are reputation enhancing (for those that can do it well).

 As someone who used to be in Marketing and has built a massively successful International career (with a formidable social media presence) he is very much in demand at industry events such as Mad//Fest and Pendulum Summit.